-We had a short discussion on this at an event and the speaker said common courtesy is not so common these days .
+We had a short discussion on this at an event and the speaker said common courtesy is not so common these days.
 I quite agree.
-Most people today are taking vital things such as acceptable pattern of behavior for granted.
-Often time,it is a resultant effect of the fact that they never learned the acceptable standard of behavior at the most important time — when they were children.
+Most people today are taking vital things such as the acceptable pattern of behaviour for granted.
+Often time, it is a resultant effect of the fact that they never learned the acceptable standard of behaviour at the most important time — when they were children.

 Courtesy begins at home